Function (mathematics): Using differential calculus

 Many functions can be defined as the antiderivative of another function.
 This is the case of the natural logarithm, which is the antiderivative of 1/x that is 0 for x = 1.
 Another common example is the error function.

 More generally, many functions, including most special functions, can be defined as solutions of differential equations.
 The simplest example is probably the exponential function, which can be defined as the unique function that is equal to its derivative and takes the value 1 for x = 0.

 Power series can be used to define functions on the domain in which they converge.
 For example, the exponential function is given by $e^x = \sum_{n=0}^{\infty} {x^n \over n!}$.
 However, as the coefficients of a series are quite arbitrary, a function that is the sum of a convergent series is generally defined otherwise, and the sequence of the coefficients is the result of some computation based on another definition.
 Then, the power series can be used to enlarge the domain of the function.
 Typically, if a function for a real variable is the sum of its Taylor series in some interval, this power series allows immediately enlarging the domain to a subset of the complex numbers, the disc of convergence of the series.
 Then analytic continuation allows enlarging further the domain for including almost the whole complex plane.
 This process is the method that is generally used for defining the logarithm, the exponential and the trigonometric functions of a complex number.

 By recurrence

-Functions whose domain are the nonnegative integers, known as sequences, are often defined by recurrence relations.
+Functions whose domain are the nonnegative integers, known as sequences, are sometimes defined by recurrence relations.